IGDRion/ANNEXA/README.md

 ## System requirements
 ANNEXA requires 0.5GB of disk space for installation, and requires at least 16 GB of RAM and 2 CPU threads to run the test example.
-By default, it requires.
-40 GB of RAM and 8 CPU threads.
+By default, it requires 40 GB of RAM and 8 CPU threads.
 This can be changed in the options (see Performance options).

 ## Usage